curcic/GUI-GPT/README.md

 - Paste the OpenAI API key that you generated earlier

 A GUI window will appear where you can type in messages and receive responses from the chatbot.
-The chatbot uses OpenAI's text-davinci-003 engine to generate responses.
+The chatbot uses OpenAI's Davinci, Curie, Babbage and Ada models to generate responses.

 ## References
 Icons downloaded from [uxwing.com](https://uxwing.com "uxwing.com")